sb226/KyEcommerce/README.md

-# Just some random project for fun
+# Just a small project for fun

 > Note: It is still in development